Duration |

 - The film’s strong female protagonist, Baby Esther, emerges as a symbol of resilience and healing.

-- Potential for a captivating soundtrack combining 1920s jazz with contemporary music arrangements.
+- A captivating soundtrack combining 1920s jazz with contemporary music arrangements.

 Celebrity Involvement